scalajos/FaultOrScala2/README.md

 I don't know yet.
 It feels so far OK for me.
 My personal experience tends to show that :
 - I prefer to deal with normal result and exceptional domain errors in distinct code path and using ZIO error channel makes it clearly distinct
-- exceptional scenarii (and their associated domain errors) tend to evolve more often than normal scenario, a clear separation is easier to manage and reduce or isolate complexity pollution
+- exceptional scenario (and their associated domain errors) tend to evolve more often than nominal scenario, a clear separation make them easier to manage and reduce or isolate complexity pollution

 Another way to handle domain error would be to not use the ZIO error channel at all :